·

 o Second dose – early June

-· Micronutrients (boron, zinc, magnesium): Foliar feeding, 1–2 sprays in May–June.
+· Micronutrients (boron, zinc, magnesium): Apply foliar sprays of boron, zinc, and magnesium 1–2 times during May–June.

-· Summer (June): Stop nitrogen fertilization after mid-June to avoid soft growth.
+· Summer (June): Stop nitrogen fertilization after mid-June to avoid soft late growth.

-· Autumn (Sept–Oct): Compound NPK fertilizer high in potassium and phosphorus; organic fertilizer optionally every 2–3 years.
+· Autumn (Sept–Oct): Apply compound NPK fertilizer high in phosphorus and potassium, low in nitrogen.
+Organic fertilizer may be added every 2–3 years based on soil conditions.

 For Organic Growers:

-· Spring: Compost or well-rotted manure (300–500 kg/ha), depending on soil fertility; plant extracts (nettle, legumes) as liquid fertilizers 2–3 times per season; foliar feeding with organic-certified boron and zinc products.
+· Spring: Apply compost or well-rotted manure (300–500 kg/ha) depending on soil fertility.
+Use plant extracts (e.g., nettle, legume teas) 2–3 times per season.
+Foliar feed with organic-certified boron and zinc products.

-· Autumn: Wood ash as a potassium source (50–100 kg/ha) – apply carefully due to pH; potassium-rich compost; mulching with straw or leaves – retains heat and moisture, protects against frost.
+· Autumn: Use wood ash (50–100 kg/ha) as a potassium source — apply with care due to its alkalinity.
+Apply potassium-rich compost and mulch with straw or leaves to retain soil warmth and moisture.

 Pruning:

-· Recommended time: late winter or early spring before bud break.
+· Recommended timing: late winter or early spring before bud break.

 Physical Protection of Seedlings in Winter

-o Mulch the root zone (thick layer of straw, leaves, manure) – helps retain soil heat and moisture.
+o Mulch the root zone with a thick layer of straw, leaves, or manure to retain soil heat and moisture.

 Planting at Correct Depth